plus3it/SystemPrep/SCTM.md

     security control.
 - **Implementation**
     - Describes how the security control is implemented.
+- **Source Ref**
+    - Describes the source proscribing the requirement configuration or value.

 The SCTM is formatted using a markup language, *Yet Another Markup Language* (YAML).
 YAML is structured, which means it is machine readable, but it is